GLADSTONE’S HERITAGE IS CLOSELY LINKED TO THE RAILWAYS

 Over 80 train movements are witnessed through Gladstone SA in any week, with between 10 and 15 freight trains daily depending on the day of the week.
 This can make for interesting train spotting.
 Freight consists of ore, grain. steel, intermodals, trailer rail freight and mineral sands, with the privately owned company SCT also using the line for intermodal transport.
 A number of other trains travel through Gladstone on an ad hoc basis such as ballast trains, heavy track maintenance equipment, the Track Diagnostic Train and the occasional movement of single locomotives.

-The world famous ‘Indian Pacific’ train currently passes through 2 times per week (Friday and Sunday).
-Passengers are able to step on or off the ‘Indian Pacific’ at Gladstone providing arrangements have been made when booking their trip.
+The world famous ‘Indian Pacific’ train currently passes through 2 times per week (Tuesday and Thursday).

-When you next visit Gladstone, allow some time to view the interpretive signs displayed in ‘Three Gauge Park’ which tell more of the involvement in the railway journey.
+When you next visit Gladstone, allow some time to view the interpretive signs displayed in ‘Three Gauges Park’ which tell more of the involvement in the railway journey.

 Gladstone Railway Yard c.1906 (Colourised and enhanced from original b&w Postcard)